 Colourways & Cortecs

 Whatever happened to the days when colours were limited to whatever paint had not run out and the most difficult choice you had to make was whether violet or indigo came first in the rainbow?
-Anyone who has ever decorated will know you can no longer just walk into the store and ask for a colour.
+Anyone who has ever decorated will know you can no longer just walk into the shop and ask for a colour.
 You have to know your Volcanic Splashes from your Ruby Fountains, your Minted Glories from your Grecian Spas and even your Blacks from your Rich Blacks.
 How big a difference do all these hues and shades actually make when it comes to your brand; will customers walk away if they sense the slightest discrepancy in your usual colour palette or is everything just black and white?

 Whilst it’s highly unlikely a customer’s sole reason for leaving you will be down to you using the wrong shade of their favourite colour, the reality is these subtle changes have impact.
 Take the colours we see in day-to-day life for example; we would probably still react correctly if we saw a green stop sign or red fire exit light, we would also feel a bit unnerved and maybe even deceived.
 The harmony between colours – or complete lack of it – has the ability to change an atmosphere, the way we see a product and even a mood or emotion towards a brand.